We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-"Obesity warrior" Dr. David Ludwig wrote "Always Hungry?" to dispel modern myths about dieting and deliver solid evidence for lasting weight management and health.
-He proposes that it’s fat which makes us overeat, not the other way around.
+“Obesity warrior” Dr. David Ludwig wrote “Always Hungry?” to dispel modern myths about dieting and deliver solid evidence for lasting weight management and health.
+He proposes that the process of getting fat makes us overeat, not the other way around.
 Ludwig says you cause an even slower metabolism and dreaded cravings when you deprive your body of dietary fat.
 So, if you’re tired of abstaining from nuts, dairy, and meats for weight loss, you’ll surely enjoy this advice.

 Dr. Steven Gundry is a thoracic surgeon specializing in heart disease.
 He knows a thing or two about how your diet affects your overall health.
 In “Dr. Gundry’s Diet Evolution,” he tells readers that it’s normal to find dieting and weight loss difficult.
 Your genes are working against you at every turn.
 The book features well-sourced research and advice, along with 70 recipes, a meal planner, and easy-to-implement lifestyle changes.